mrunankpawar/mrunankpawar/README.md

 ###  <p align="justify">My name is Mrunank Pawar, I'm an engineering student at SKNCOE, Pune.
 I'm Google Crowdsource Influencer and I have tremendous love for hackathons and communities.  </p>

-__My areas of interest are Artificial Intelligence, Machine Learning and Cloud Computing.__
+__My areas of interest are Artificial Intelligence, Machine Learning, AR/VR and Cloud Computing.__

 <hr>